Early Childhood Program: Frequently Asked Questions

 Our school welcomes families from a wide range of backgrounds.
 Some have little Jewish experience, while others come from more observant homes.
-Judaism is woven into our school day, exploring holidays and rituals through song, literature, play and art.
+Judaism is seamlessly woven into our school day, exploring holidays and rituals through song, literature, play and art.
 Each week we celebrate in anticipation of Shabbat.
 An introduction to Hebrew, a love for Israel and the teaching of Jewish values continually strengthens the children’s Jewish identity.

 How large are classes?
 What is the student/teacher ratio?

-The younger children are in smaller rooms, with 9-11 students, while the 3 year olds are in groups of 11-15, and the 4 year olds are in groups of 11-17 students, depending on enrollment.
+The younger children are in smaller rooms, with 9-11 students, while the 3 year olds are in groups of 11-15, and the 4 year olds are in groups of 11-17 students, depending on enrolment.
 All classes are taught by fully-qualified teachers; Bonim (parent-tot) has one teacher, all other classes have two.

 My child has never been in a nursery school program.
 What happens if he/she has a hard time when I leave?